tesera/pygypsy/README.md

 [user guide](https://virtualenv.pypa.io/en/stable/userguide/) to get started.

-Once you have virtualenv installed on your system, create a project directory and virtualenv for your work with GYPSY.
+Once you have virtualenv installed on your system, create a project directory and virtualenv for your work with pygypsy.

 ```
 mkdir pygypsy-project && cd pygypsy-project